Havryliuk-Serhii/MoGo-wp/README.md

 # MoGo-wp
-Convert Psd to Wordpress using Bootstrap 4 and Scss.
+Convert Psd to Wordpress using Bootstrap 4.
 Testing task for wwwest.solutions